 In my ongoing cultural and ethnic identity crisis, I have been attempting to connect more with the roots of my ancestors.
 Food is the easiest way to do this.
 Food contains memories from my childhood, and memories that don’t belong to me personally - of my grandmothers childhoods, of their parents, etc… but gluten intolerance complicates things.
-Sooo over the last several years I have been trying to gluten-free-ify some of my families traditional recipes.
+So over the last several years I have been trying to gluten-free-ify some of my families traditional recipes.
 The problem is that Armenians and Jews love gluten, (so do Italians, obviously, but I haven’t bothered with that cuisine much, I just go to a little cafe on 2nd ave run by a middle aged Tunisian man when I want my gluten-free pizza fix.
 It’s bomb.)
-While a lot of middle eastern food is naturally gluten free, bread is still everywhere, which makes it hard for me to celebrate my Armenian heritage through food.
-Ashkenazi food IS bread.
-This is so frustrating because food/eating is arguably the most important part of both of these cultures!
-Both my Armenian and Jewish grandmothers have managed to simultaneously insinuate that I am fat while shoving more food down my throat.
-Annoying and traumatizing - but most likely a manifestation of their own trauma as survivors/descendants of Genocides.
+While a lot of Middle/Near Eastern food is naturally gluten free, bread is still everywhere, which makes it hard for me to celebrate my Armenian heritage through food.
+And Ashkenazi food IS bread.
+This is so frustrating because food/eating is arguably the most important part of both of these cultures! ~ Both my Armenian and Jewish grandmothers have managed to simultaneously insinuate that I am fat while shoving more food down my throat. ~ Annoying and traumatizing - but most likely a manifestation of their own trauma as survivors/descendants of Genocides.
 It’s a scarcity mindset I think, and I understand where it comes from.
 The parallels in these two histories are wild.
 (I mean Hitler literally modeled the Holocaust off of the Armenian Genocide, “who after all, speaks today of the Armenians?”!!!) and I don’t think their similar relationships to food, and the ways these foods vary depending on what country the Jews and Armenians fled to, are coincidences at all.

 I am strictly not interested in being a food blogger.
 I think.
 It’s something I have half heartedly toyed around with when friends have enthusiastically suggested I start one.
 But that’s an oversaturated market and most of what I eat isn’t very interesting and I also don’t think I could ever write a recipe clearly enough for someone else to follow.
 I am the worst good cook.
 My food tastes good, but there is no method to the madness.
 I burn myself a lot, don’t always clean as I go, don’t measure things, don’t time things, borrow bits and pieces from other recipes, cross my fingers, and eat it no matter what because I hate waste.
 (I have a theory my hate of waste is in part my love of and fear for the environment and it’s ongoing destruction and part inherited scarcity mindset, thank you trauma, thank you genocide, thank you ancestors who had to flee before the bread had a chance to rise!)